jsdclxvi/Reforestation/README.md

-## How do you get a baby alien to sleep?
-You rocket.
+## Did you hear about the Mexican train killer?
+He had loco motives